elegentair/scorpiac-plus/readme.txt

-to create a program edit the scorpiac+ shell app code your program in batch and make a command in the scorpiac shell this command will tell the computer to run the program
+first put the location in the text editor were you want the files to save in the scorpiac+ shell app code on line 40 to create a program edit the scorpiac+ shell app code your program in batch and make a command in the scorpiac shell this command will tell the computer to run the program